A Proof-theoretic Semantics for Intuitionistic Linear Logic: Base-extention Semantics

 An important consequence of this theorem is that $\suppM{\baseB}{L}$ makes for a conservative extension of $L\deriveBaseM{\baseB}$ to the whole language of Intuitionistic linear logic (that is, $\suppM{\baseB}{L}p$ if and only if $L\deriveBaseM{\baseB}p$).
 As a result, it \emph{should} be the case that we retain montonicity in the base, as follows.

 \begin{lemma}[Monotonicity of $\suppM{\baseB}{L}$] If $\Gamma \suppM{\baseB}{L} \varphi$ then for all $\baseC \baseGeq \baseB$, we have that $\Gamma \suppM{\baseC}{L} \varphi$ holds. \end{lemma}

 The proof follows immediately from Lemma~\ref{lem:monotone-derivability} and the inductive clauses of Definition~\ref{def:support}.
 Note however, that the support relation is monotone \emph{only} with respect to the base, not with respect to the context.
-Were it so, it would correspond to having a notion of unrestricted weakening and contraction in the context.
-The fact that we have monotonicity in the base with the support relation allows us to give us a simpler characterisation of validity. \begin{lemma} The sequent $(\Gamma:\phi)$ is valid if and only if $\Gamma\suppM{\emptybase}{\emptymultiset}\phi$. \end{lemma} \begin{proof} Going left to right, we have that for all bases $\baseB$, it is the case that $\Gamma\suppM{\baseB}{\emptymultiset}\phi$.
-Thus, in particular, we have that $\Gamma\suppM{\emptybase}{\emptymultiset}$.
+For example, we see that $\suppM{\baseB}{p}p$ holds in all bases $\baseB$, but $\suppM{\baseB}{p\msetsum p} p$ does not necessarily hold in all bases $\baseB$.
+Were it to be the case that the support relation was monotone with respect to the context as well it would result in us having unrestricted weakening and contraction in the context; something which, as we shall see, is undesirable for the semantics we have set up.
+The fact that that the support relation is monotone with respect to the base, however, is useful and in fact, allows us to give us a simpler characterisation of validity. \begin{lemma} The sequent $(\Gamma:\phi)$ is valid if and only if $\Gamma\suppM{\emptybase}{\emptymultiset}\phi$. \end{lemma} \begin{proof} Going left to right, we have that for all bases $\baseB$, it is the case that $\Gamma\suppM{\baseB}{\emptymultiset}\phi$.
+Thus, in particular, we have that $\Gamma\suppM{\emptybase}{\emptymultiset}\varphi$.
 Going right to left, the result follows by monotonicity as the empty base is the smallest subset of every base. \end{proof} Thus, we can justifiably write the valid sequent $(\Gamma:\phi)$ as $\Gamma\suppM{}{}\phi$.
 Before moving on, it is worth nothing that the clause for ($\bang$), can be simplified to

 That this holds is an immediate consequence of our (Inf) clause and we make use of this form of the definition for the remainder of this paper.
 We now make note of three interesting structural properties of $\suppM{\baseB}{L}$, the proofs of which we defer to Appendix~\ref{secA:Proofs}. \begin{lemma} Given $\suppM{\baseB}{L} \varphi \mand \psi$ and $\varphi\msetsum\psi \suppM{\baseB}{K} \chi$ then $\suppM{\baseB}{L\msetsum K} \chi$ holds. \end{lemma} \begin{lemma} Given $\suppM{\baseB}{L} \mtop$ and $\suppM{\baseB}{K} \chi$ then $\suppM{\baseB}{L\msetsum K} \chi$ holds. \end{lemma} \begin{lemma} Given that $\suppM{\baseB}{L} \varphi \aor \psi$, $\varphi \suppM{\baseB}{K} \chi$ and $\psi \suppM{\baseB}{K} \chi$ all hold then $\suppM{\baseB}{L\msetsum K} \chi$. \end{lemma}